DataDog/hiring-engineers/walkthrough.md

 You can also click on your host and visit its dashboard to see detailed stats collected by the Datadog agent.

 **Note:** It can take a few minutes before your host shows up on the map.
-If your host shows up twice on the map, don't worry.
-This happens because the GCP integration also detects the instance from the Google Cloud API.
-Datadog will merge the two hosts together after a few minutes.
+If your host shows up twice on the map, don't panic.
+Datadog will merge the them together after a few minutes.

 Click on the **Next** button to continue.